GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. Run your application locally to check for basic errors, then deploy your application.
 1. Upload an image with the extension `.jpg` to your GCS photo bucket.
 1. Check that the thumbnail version of your newly uploaded photo is in your GCS thumbnail bucket under the correct name.
-1. Check that in Datastore, there is a `Notification` listed with the message `[UPLOADED PHOTO NAME] was uploaded.`.
+1. Check that in Datastore, there is a `Notification` listed with the message `[UPLOADED PHOTO NAME] was uploaded.`
 1. Check that in Datastore, there is a `ThumbnailReference` listed with the appropriate information.
 1. View your deployed application in your web browser.
     1. Check that the new notification is listed on the home page.
 You may need to refresh the page.